jingley/FontTools-React-Redux/README.md

 `fontControllingClass` is the className of the base element you want to control the font of.
 This is provided as a prop by the developer where the component is declared.
 Ex. `<FontTools fontControllingClass="App-Body"/>`

+### Declaration
+The component need only be declared once in a single page React app.
+This should be done on a template page all the components utilize.
 ### Styling
 Styles can be adjusted in the FontTools.css files to fit the theme of any app.